 Comments to ABA Model Rule 7.3

-There is a potential for abuse when a solicitation involves direct in-person, live telephone or real-time electronic contact by a lawyer with someone known to need legal services.
-These forms of contact subject a person to the private importuning of the trained advocate in a direct interpersonal encounter.
-The person, who may already feel overwhelmed by the circumstances giving rise to the need for legal services, may find it difficult fully to evaluate all available alternatives with reasoned judgment and appropriate self-interest in the face of the lawyer’s presence and insistence upon being retained immediately.
-The situation is fraught with the possibility of undue influence, intimidation, and over-reaching.
+“Live person-to-person contact” means in person, face-to-face, live telephone and other real-time visual or auditory person-to person communications where the person is subject to a direct personal encounter without time for reflection.
+Such person-to-person contact does not include chat rooms, text messages or other written communications that recipients may easily disregard.
+A potential for overreaching exists when a lawyer, seeking pecuniary gain, solicits a person known to be in need of legal services.
+This form of contact subjects a person to the private importuning of the trained advocate in a direct interpersonal encounter.
+The person, who may already feel overwhelmed by the circumstances giving rise to the need for legal services, may find it difficult to fully evaluate all available alternatives with reasoned judgment and appropriate self-interest in the face of the lawyer’s presence and insistence upon an immediate response.
+The situation is fraught with the possibility of undue influence, intimidation, and overreaching.

-There is far less likelihood that a lawyer would engage in abusive practices against a, former client, or a person with whom the lawyer has close personal or family relationship, or in situations in which the lawyer is motivated by considerations other than the lawyer’s pecuniary gain.
-Nor is there a serious potential for abuse when the person contacted is a lawyer.
-Consequently, the general prohibition in Rule 7.3(a) and the requirements of Rule 7.3(c) are not applicable in those situations.
-Also, paragraph (a) is not intended to prohibit a lawyer from participating in constitutionally protected activities of public or charitable legal- service organizations or bona fide political, social, civic, fraternal, employee or trade organizations whose purposes include providing or recommending legal services to their members or beneficiaries.
+There is far less likelihood that a lawyer would engage in overreaching against a former client, or a person with whom the lawyer has a close personal family business or professional relationship, or in situations in which the lawyer is motivated by considerations other than the lawyer’s pecuniary gain.
+Nor is there a serious potential for overreaching when the person contacted is a lawyer, or is known to routinely use the type of legal services involved for business purposes.
+Examples include persons who routinely hire outside counsel to represent the entity; entrepreneurs who regularly engage business, employment law or intellectual property lawyers; small business proprietors who routinely hire lawyers for lease or contract issues; and other people who routinely retain lawyers for business transactions or formations.
+Paragraph (b) is not intended to prohibit a lawyer from participating in constitutionally protected activities of public or charitable legal- service organizations or bona fide political, social, civic, fraternal, employee or trade organizations whose purposes include providing or recommending legal services to their members or beneficiaries.

 This rule does not prohibit noncoercive in-person or telephonic solicitation that is driven by nonpecuniary motives.
 Thus, for example, this rule does not prohibit, and the United States Constitution protects, solicitation to pursue social, political or ideological goals.
 See, e.g., In re Primus, 436 U.S. 412, 426-31 (1978).